aspose-svg/Aspose.SVG-API-References/english/net/aspose.svg.dom.css/idocumentcss/getoverridestyle/_index.md

 ---
 title: IDocumentCSS.GetOverrideStyle
 second_title: Aspose.SVG for .NET API Reference
-description: IDocumentCSS method.
+description: IDocumentCSS GetOverrideStyle method.
 This method is used to retrieve the override style declaration for a specified element and a specified pseudo-element
 type: docs
 weight: 10
 url: /net/aspose.svg.dom.css/idocumentcss/getoverridestyle/